AJYI/FabflixProject/README.md

 ### Each member's contribution to Project 2

 Although this project has not been completed even after using the 24 hr grace period, our group contribution was still 50-50.
 Currently the parts that are NOT WORKING is pagination with N results, and adding into shopping cart (However, most of the shpping cart is implemented).

+### Each member's contribution to Project 3

+### Project 3 Queries W/ Prepared Statements
+These are the file names and links (from GitHub) for our queries with Prepared Statements:

+### Project 3 Parsing Time Optimization Strategies
+Our first strategy was to create a parser class that could be used to parse all three XML files.
+We first fetched all data information from the XML files regarding a particular table in our database (e.g., pulling all information regarding actors for the stars table), and stored all information for each table inside a separate hashmap.
+Before inserting into our database, we checked with the hash table to see if the actor or movie already exists inside.
+If it exists, then we do not insert; if it does, then we insert using batch.
+Compared to the naive approach, which to us was creating a parsing class for each file, this was much simpler to understand and implement, and made it easier to keep duplicates out of the database.

+### Inconsistent Data Reporting
+All of our inconsistent data was written out to a separate file, found here:

 ### Substring matching design: